dfinity/cycles-ledger/INTERFACE_SPECIFICATION.md

 withdraw_from : (WithdrawFromArgs) -> (variant { Ok : BlockIndex; Err : WithdrawFromError });
 ```
 This endpoint is similar to `withdraw` in that cycles are sent to the target canister (parameter `to`) if the call is successful.
 The difference is that the caller can specify any account (parameter `from`) from which the cycles are deducted.
-The owner of this account must have issued a `icrc2_approve` call beforehand, authorizing access to the funds for the caller's account, composed of the caller's principal and, optionally, a specific subaccount (parameter `spender_subaccount`).
+The owner of this account must have issued an `icrc2_approve` call beforehand, authorizing access to the funds for the caller's account, composed of the caller's principal and, optionally, a specific subaccount (parameter `spender_subaccount`).

 A fee of 100M cycles is deducted when withdrawing cycles.